 The actor increasingly thinks in terms of being unlimited, rather than fatally limited by fear.
 What Stanislavski called “spiritual realism” becomes a way of life.
 The long-term results are more deeply lived performances and a more deeply felt life.

 In one O’Neill Studio Forum session, Marian Seldes was asked about the future of the American Theater.

 She replied by saying that “we are making the future of The American theatre right here.”

 …Filling the vase one breath at a time.

 On the three months of the Independent Artist Track IA work on three monologues, first a contemporary one, then a classical and finally an O’Neill.
 The contemporary monologue work emphasizes flow and freedom, the classical emphasizes voice, depth and rhythm and the O’Neill piece draws on all of these qualities.
 Throughout the 12 weeks song work and yoga are integrated into the Track.

-TO RETURN TO "WELCOME ACTOR" PAGE CLICK HERE
+FOR "WELCOME ACTOR" PAGE CLICK HERE